puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-to-the-mac.md

 ### Prerequisites

-- Make sure that the Microsoft Edge PKG installation file, **MicrosoftEdgeDev-<version>.pkg** is in an accessible location on your network.
+- Make sure that the Microsoft Edge installation file, **MicrosoftEdgeDev-<version>.pkg** is in an accessible location on your network.
+You can download the Edge Enterprise installation files from the [Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
 - Ensure that you have permissions and log in to your Jamf Cloud account.

 To deploy Microsoft Edge for MacOS using Jamf: